doublemoulinet/Morrowind-Modular-Mod-Guide/SETUP.md

 1. Unpack the files to the Morrowind root directory (Morrowind\Tes Constructoin Set.exe)

 ### MWedit
 An experimental alternative to the Construction Set.
 You can easily use MWedit to create merged plugins of certain mods (item/weapon replacers, for example) in order to reduce plugin count.
-This is optional.
 1. Download [MWedit](http://wiki.theassimilationlab.com/mmw/MWEdit)
 1. Extract the folder to the Morrowind root directory (Morrowind\MWedit\Mwedit.exe)